Your Tibetan Instructor & Guide

 From 1996, onward he founds the Tibetan Language Institute in Los Angeles, CA and begins to author over 14 manuals for learning Tibetan.

-In 2002, TLI, David and family move back to his home state of Montana.
+In 2002, TLI, Lama David and family move back to his home state of Montana.

 In 2006 he begins teaching meditation classes and Buddhist study groups in Montana.